 Your level of education will typically determine what entry-level accounting jobs you can get.
 For example, positions as a bookkeeper or accounting clerk may require just a high school diploma or an associate’s degree.
 Once you have your four-year accounting degree, jobs as an accountant become a possibility.
 If you’re pursuing a CPA career, you need a bachelor’s degree in accounting, finance or business, and additional graduate-level work, such as a master’s in business administration or an accelerated five-year accounting program.

 Many new entrants to the profession consider an entry-level job in public accounting to be an essential first stop on their career path.
-The reason is simple: a public accounting background is a huge resume-builder that confers instant credibility.
-Employers often prefer to hire candidates who have public accounting experience and have earned the always-in-demand CPA credential.
+The reasons are simple: A public accounting background is a resume-builder that confers instant credibility, and there’s a huge demand for top talent in public accounting, with a severe shortage of skilled candidates.

 Corporate accountants might be involved in everything from helping to negotiate a real estate transaction to managing federal and state tax issues and interacting with bankers.
 They also participate in value-creating activities, such as improving business processes, enhancing product profitability, evaluating possible acquisitions and overseeing systems upgrades.
 These responsibilities can also come with long hours and stressful demands, and job stability is closely tied to a company's ups and downs.

 Here’s an example of an entry-level private accounting role:

 Budget Analyst (up to 1 year of experience)

 Description: Organizations seek recent college graduates with accounting and finance degrees for this position.
 They also look for candidates with top-notch technical, analytical and communications skills, along with those who can handle multiple projects under deadline.